 Do you struggle to get nice pictures when you go out to the mountains?
 Do you feel your images don’t reflect the beauty that you enjoyed out there?
 Then these simple tips to take good pictures may help you to capture the magic of the mountains and share it with your friends!

-When you go out to the mountains for skiing, hiking or climbing, you most likely see amazing landscapes that most of the people wouldn’t even believe.
+When you go out to the mountains for skiing, hiking or climbing, you most likely see amazing landscapes that most people wouldn’t even believe.
 But many times, when you are back and showing your pictures to your friends, the feeling is that they are not even a tenth as nice as the actual places you discovered, right?

 1. Rule of thirds